10 Disaster Recovery Exercise Best Practices

 3. Rotate Staff Responsibilities

-It’s important that the person who wrote the DR plan is not the same person who executes the test, as it is unlikely that that individual would be available in a real disaster.
-Some companies Forrester interviewed went so far as to have employees with little specific knowledge of a system executing those tests, such as a system administrator running the database DR test.
-An important secondary benefit of a DR exercise is training; by assigning staff to take on new roles during exercises, you are essentially cross-training staff in different areas.
+It’s important that the person who wrote the disaster recovery plan is not the same person who executes the test, as it is unlikely that that individual would be available in a real disaster.
+Some companies Forrester interviewed went so far as to have employees with little specific knowledge of a system executing those tests, such as a system administrator running the database disaster recovery test.
+An important secondary benefit of a disaster recovery exercise is training; by assigning staff to take on new roles during exercises, you are essentially cross-training staff in different areas.

 4. Develop Specific Risk Scenarios For Your Exercises

-5. Run Joint Exercises With Business Continuity (BC) Teams
+5. Run Joint Exercises With Business Continuity Teams

-In our research, Forrester found that many BC and DR teams run all of their exercises separately and often fail even to communicate when they run exercises.
-However, you should aim to exercise the full BC and DR concurrently at least once per year.
+In our research, Forrester found that many business continuity and disaster recovery teams run all of their exercises separately and often fail even to communicate when they run exercises.
+However, you should aim to exercise the full business continuity and disaster recovery concurrently at least once per year.
 This is especially important if the data center is in the same location as the head office.

 6. Vary Exercise Types From Technical Tests to Walk-Throughs

-7. Make Sure to Test All IT Infrastructure Concurrently at Least Once Per Year
+7. Test All IT Infrastructure Concurrently at Least Once Per Year

-8. Identify Members for the Core DR Response Team
+8. Identify Members for the Core Disaster Recovery Response Team

 The stress of working under time and resource restraints for long hours, often during nights and weekends, is something people cope with in different manners.
 If you are putting together a core response team to lead IT recovery, it’s important to pick people who can work under extreme amounts of pressure (and sleep deprivation).
 During an exercise or test, identify those individuals who can remain calm and collected.